itmaroon/slide-blocks/readme.txt

 4. Swiper cover flow slide created with Slide MainView

 == Changelog ==
+= 1.2.0 =
+- Regarding the method of loading composer components, a mechanism has been introduced that does not conflict with other plugins.
+Accordingly, the composer components have been updated.
+- Operation check with WordPress 6.8

 = 1.1.1 =
 - Added the ability to change the size of navigation buttons.
 - Adjust the slide interval option for Cover Flow effect.